-David E. Meier is a partner at the law firm of Todd & Weld, where his practice focuses on both civil and criminal litigation.
+David E. Meier is a partner at the law firm of Todd & Weld, where his practice focuses on government investigations and criminal defense.
+In September 2012, Governor Deval Patrick appointed Mr. Meier to oversee the identification and review of thousands of drug cases called into question by the alleged misconduct of Annie Dookhan at the Hinton State Laboratory.
 Prior to joining Todd & Weld, Mr. Meier was chief of the homicide unit of the Suffolk County District Attorney’s Office in Boston for twelve years.
 As Chief of Homicide, Mr. Meier supervised the investigation, prosecution, and trial of all homicides occurring within the City of Boston.
 He was also involved in the post-conviction review and investigation of numerous cases leading to the release of defendants wrongfully convicted of murder and other criminal charges.

 Joseph F. Savage, Jr. is a partner in the Litigation Department at Goodwin Procter LLP.
 He concentrates on complex civil litigation, white collar criminal defense and governmental investigations work.
 His practice involves representing individuals and companies in a wide variety of fraud, tax, public corruption, health care, securities, environmental and other investigations by federal, state and local law enforcement and government regulators.
 Mr. Savage is the Chairman of the NEIP Board of Trustees.